QuestPDF/QuestPDF/License/Readme.md

 [Read more about exact terms](https://www.questpdf.com/pricing.html)

+## QuestPDF Professional Or Enterprise Use License

+If you are consuming the QuestPDF library as a Direct Package Dependency for usage in a Closed Source software in the capacity of a for-profit company/individual with more than 1M USD annual gross revenue, you must purchase the `QuestPDF Professional or Enterprise` License, depending on number of software developers.
+[Read more](https://www.questpdf.com/license-commercial.html)

 ## QuestPDF Community MIT License

-We love and highly appreciate the .NET Community and therefore the vast majority of users are eligible to use the library completely for free under the `QuestPDF Community MIT License`, without any limitations, even for commercial usage.
+We love and highly appreciate the .NET Community and therefore the vast majority of users are welcome to use the library completely for free.
+If you do not meet the criteria described above, you are eligible to use the `QuestPDF Community MIT` License, without any limitations, even for commercial usage.
 [Read more](https://www.questpdf.com/license-community.html)

-## QuestPDF Professional Or Enterprise Use License

-If you are consuming the QuestPDF library as a Direct Package Dependency for usage in a Closed Source software in the capacity of a for-profit company/individual with more than 1M USD annual gross revenue, you must purchase the QuestPDF Professional or Enterprise License, depending on number of software developers.
-[Read more](https://www.questpdf.com/license-commercial.html)
+If you still want to support library development, please consider purchasing the Professional License.